 As such, there are many treatments that could potentially treat any individual case of TMJ, but not all.
 Possible treatments can be as simple as applying an ice pack to the jaw, avoiding crunchy or chewy foods like chips and gum, or taking mild over-the-counter pain relievers like aspirin, Advil, or Tylenol.
 There are also more permanent treatments, like replacing missing teeth with dental implants that interface with the jawbone to replace the missing root.

-Dr. Safarian of San Diego, California is an expert in neuromuscular dentistry (aka temporomandibular joint dysfunction therapy/TMJ therapy).
+Our main dentist is an expert in neuromuscular dentistry (aka temporomandibular joint dysfunction therapy/TMJ therapy).
 He studied the subject extensively at the top-ranked Las Vegas Institute for Advanced Dental Studies.

 Patients in San Diego Area See Quick Improvement With Alternative TMJ Therapy